jgibbons-cp/datadog/kubernetes/eks_with_windows/README.md

 Create an EKS Cluster with a Windows Worker Node - Deploy Datadog - Deploy IIS --

+NOTE: EKS does not support hostPort out-of-the-box so don't use this for Datadog tracing.
+If you know how to get this working on EKS please ping me or submit a PR.

 The following steps will guide you on how to create an EKS Cluster on AWS with a Windows worker node.
 It will also guide you in how to deploy the Datadog K8 agent using helm on the master node as well as the Linix and Windows worker